-From 2018 (data for 2018 onwards), as a data source is used the Statement of cash revenue and expense, defined in Annex No. 1 to Decree No. 272/2017 Coll., on the implementation of certain provisions of the law on the selected data collection for monitoring and management of public finances (Act No. 25/2017 Coll., as amended by Act No. 183/2017 Coll.).
+Since 2018, the Statement of cash revenue and expense is used as a source of data.
+The Statement of cash revenue and expense is defined in Annex No. 1 to Decree No. 272/2017 Coll., on the implementation of certain provisions of the law on the selected data collection for monitoring and management of public finances (Act No. 25/2017 Coll., as amended by Act No. 183/2017 Coll.).
 The data for previous years were not reported by the other central government units in the required structure and periodicity.